ValveSoftware/Proton/docs/ICMP_ECHO.md

 or to measure connection ping.

-Proton supports sending ICMP ECHO requests using RAW sockets or DGRAM ICMP sockets, but the former requires elevated priviledges, and the latter may also be disabled by default.
+Proton supports sending ICMP ECHO requests using RAW sockets or DGRAM ICMP sockets, but the former requires elevated privileges, and the latter may also be disabled by default.

 DGRAM ICMP sockets can be enabled for a given set of user groups by